Floor Insulation in the UK: What Is It & How Does It Work?

 Different types of floor insulation alter the noise reduction, level of heat insulation, and how the floor deals with moisture.
 The most popular types include:

-• Mineral wool: Rock or mineral wool has a lot of great properties such as thermal efficiency, sound insulation, and fire resistance.
-Mineral wool can be placed under the floor joists or placed under a carpet.
+Mineral wool: Rock or mineral wool has a lot of great properties such as thermal efficiency, sound insulation, and fire resistance.
+It can be installed beneath floor joists or used as insulation under carpets.

 Mineral wool, rubber, screed, and fibreglass are the best options in terms of sustainability, while plastics like polystyrene and polyurethane insulation are less so.